oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 This project will expose the developer to substantial automation processes and multi-service deployments.
 This is a very strong release engineering project and aligns well with individuals interested in learning more about developer operations.
 There's also a potentially interesting opportunity to leverage an LLM (if it ends up being feasible) for automatic changelog generation which could be a novel opportunity since the team hasn't deeply explored incorporating LLMs into any automation workflows yet.

+Particularly challenging aspects of this project:
+- The proposed process is actually a change to the way releases are currently managed.
+This is because the long-term plan is to eventually move Android releases over to a pipeline where code automatically goes from `develop` to `alpha` to `beta` and then finally to `ga`.
+The full scope is too large for this project (and has a bunch of other complexities to manage), so the only piece of complete automation being done is just the `alpha` bit to start.
+In order to make that streamlined we will be introducing a `latest-alpha` tag which is not used for the app today.
+- Signing the app is done using a locked-down private key that's in a locked-down private repository.
+That's not a compatible workflow with the automation being built in this project so a new solution needs to be introduced using `jsign` and Google Cloud [KMS](https://cloud.google.com/security/products/security-key-management).

 </details>

 <details>